FailAcademy/learning/wdp-vancouver/_slides/week-03/04-sass.md

 # What We've Learned

 - What a preprocessor is and how to use one
-- How to use SASS to turbo-charge (and organize!) your CSS development
+- How to use Sass to turbo-charge (and organize!) your CSS development
-- How to compile SASS
+- How to compile Sass
-- How to use SASS sourcemaps for debugging
+- How to use Sass sourcemaps for debugging

 ---
 template: inverse